HoodedUnicorn/Awoken-Windows/README.md

 # Awoken - Keep Your Windows System Awake

 **Awoken** is a simple solution to prevent your Windows computer from entering sleep mode by keeping it awake and simulating user activity.
-The program consists of two scripts: a batch script to set up the environment and a Python script that prevents sleep while simulating activity.
+The program consists of two scripts: a batch script to set up the environment and an executable that prevents sleep while simulating activity.

 ---